beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 [[pagebreak]]
 ## `putc()`, `fputc()`, `putchar()` {#man-putc}

-Write a single character to the console or to a file.
+Write a single character to the console or to a file

 ### Synopsis {.unnumbered .unlisted}